 The Sahara Forest Project has set out to establish groups of interconnected economic activities in low lying desert areas around the world.
 The simple core of the concept is an infrastructure for bringing saltwater inland.
 Through establishing this saltwater infrastructure The Sahara Forest Project aims to:

-- make electricity generation from solar

-power more efficient

-- operate energy- and water-efficient Saltwater-cooled greenhouses for growing high value crops in the desert
+- operate energy- and water-efficient saltwater-cooled greenhouses for growing high value crops in the desert

-- produce freshwater for irrigation or drinking
+- produce freshwater for irrigation

-- safely manage brine
+- produce solar energy

-- grow biomass for energy purposes with out competing with food cultivation
+- grow biomass

 - revegetate desert lands

 The synergies arising from integrating the technologies improve performance and economics compared to those of the individual components.
-In addition to its commodity outputs of food, energy and salt, the system also provides global climate benefits by sequestering CO_2 in the facility's plants and soils.
-The technological combination in The Sahara Forest Project is designed to utilize what we have enough of to produce what we need more of, using deserts, saltwater and CO_2 to produce food, freshwater and energy.
+In addition to its commodity outputs of food, energy and salt, the system also provides global climate benefits by sequester ning CO2 in the facility's plants and soils.